Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 Read the code, don't trust the scanner.
 Find the entry point, not just the symptom.
 Patch the vulnerability that allowed the attack, not just the visible payload.
 Document everything so the same attack pattern is easier to recognize next time.
 Treat each site as the client's livelihood, not a ticket number.

-Work with one specialist, not a marketplace
+Work directly with one specialist

 Site hacked, blacklisted, or broken?